deobald/notes/VfoH airplane.md

 - not ESR “hacker”
 - hacking is a-political
 - meditators are asked not to mix politics and meditation

+# gross to subtle

+- imagination (“my left shoulder”) and intellectualization (“sensation is an indication of change”) are as gross as permitted

 # DsU: exercise